Synonyms of Chaerophyllum procumbens (2) (Updated on 11-9-22 from Plants of the World Online): Myrrhis procumbens (L.)

 Chaerophyllum procumbens (L.) Crantz is the correct and accepted scientific name for the Spreading Chervil.
 It was named and described as such by Heinrich Johann Nepomuk von Crantz in Classis Umbelliferarum Emendata.. in 1767.
 It was first named Scandix procumbens by Carl von Linnaeus in 1753.

 The genus, Chaerophyllum L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 11-9-22 when this page was last updated, Plants of the World Online lists 70 species in the genus.
-It is a member of the plant family Apiaceae with a total of 441 genera.
-Those numbers could change periodically as updates are made.
+As of 11-9-22 when this page was last updated, Plants of the World Online lists 69 species in the genus.
+It is a member of the plant family Apiaceae with a total of 440 genera.
+Those numbers could change periodically as updates are made by POWO.

 Just about any wooded area on the farm has an ample supply of this wildflower.
 The Chaerophyllum procumbens, also known as Spreading Wild Chervil, is an annual that can either come up in the spring or winter depending on your climate and temperature.
 It also shares the common name, Wild Chervil, with its cousin Chaerophyllum tainturieri.
 The two species are virtually indistinguishable from one another until they produce fruit and seeds (see last photo).

 Several links at the bottom of the page give more and elaborate botanical descriptions.

 There are several other members in the family that have very similar leaves and this species is not the chervil used in cooking.
 I believe that is Anthriscus cerefolium commonly known as Garden Chervil or French Parsley.
-They look very similar but are not native to the U.S. and not found in Missouri in the wild.
+They look very similar but are not native to the U.S. and are not found in Missouri in the wild.
 There are reports of a couple Anthriscus species naturalizing in some states.
 They can be distinguished from the Spreading Chervil because they lack bractlets under the umbels.

 The upper portions of the stems terminate with compound umbels with groups of umbellets.
 Each umbellet consists of 2-7 flowers with five white petals and 5 stamens.
 Flowering occurs from the spring into early summer.